Using Spot VMs or reservations to deploy a Vertex AI Llama-3.1 endpoint on Cloud GPUs

 • Hugging Face Token Errors: Double-check that your Hugging Face token has read permissions and is correctly set in the notebook.

 • Quota Errors: Verify that you have sufficient GPU quota in the region you are deploying to.
-Request a quota increase if needed.
+If needed, request a quota increase.

-• Reservation Conflicts: Ensure that the machine type and accelerator configuration of your endpoint deployment match the settings of your reservation.
-Ensure that the reservations are enabled to be shared with Google Services
+• Reservation Conflicts: Make sure that the machine type and accelerator configuration of your endpoint deployment match the settings of your reservation.
+Also, verify that the reservations are enabled to be shared with Google Services.

 Next steps